sizovs/boring-stack/README.md

 # Caddy
 I chose Caddy as a reverse proxy primarily for its ability to automatically provision and manage Let's Encrypt certificates for our server.
 If Let's Encrypt weren't a factor, I would opt for Nginx due to its extensive built-in features, like sticky sessions and rate limiting, and because I find its syntax more straightforward.

+# Workers
+In Node.js everything runs in parallel, except your code.
+What this means is that all I/O code that you write in Node.js is non-blocking, while (conversely) all non-I/O code that you write in Node.js is blocking.
+Therefore, CPU intensive and synchronous tasks should be offloaded from the main event loop onto dedicated workers.
+[Piscina](https://github.com/piscinajs/piscina) is the way to go.
+Note that workers are useful for performing CPU-intensive operations.
+[They do not help](https://www.nearform.com/insights/learning-to-swim-with-piscina-the-node-js-worker-pool/) much with I/O-intensive work.

 # Bun
 Bun is great, but I prefer building on stable foundation, t.i. – Node.
 Bun is still in its early days and it doesn't support many features Node does.